 In Packingham, the Supreme Court invalidated a North Carolina law that prohibited sex offenders from accessing social media websites.
-The Court explained that such a law was overbroad and would criminalize a wide range of legal activities.
-The decision emphasized the free-speech capabilities of social media, similar to how the Court viewed the speech-enhancing capabilities of the Internet in Reno v.
+The court explained that such a law was overbroad and would criminalize a wide range of legal activities.
+The decision emphasized the free-speech capabilities of social media, similar to how the court viewed the speech-enhancing capabilities of the Internet in Reno v.
 ACLU (1997).

 The U.S. Supreme Court addressed a case involving alleged true threats posted on Facebook in Elonis v.
 United States (2015).
-In Elonis, the Court invalidated Mr. Elonis’ conviction because the jury instructions allowed a conviction based only upon negligence or reasonableness, rather than a more definitive form of mens rea, or mental state.
+In Elonis, the court invalidated Elonis’ conviction because the jury instructions allowed a conviction based only upon negligence or reasonableness, rather than a more definitive form of mens rea, or mental state.

 regulate students’ off-campus communications over social media.
 For example, in Bell v.
-Itawamba School District (2015), the Fifth U.S. Circuit Court of Appeals determined that public school officials could punish a student for a rap song he created off-campus and posted on Facebook and YouTube.
+Itawamba School District (2015), the 5th U.S. Circuit Court of Appeals determined that public school officials could punish a student for a rap song he created off-campus and posted on Facebook and YouTube.
 The video referenced two teachers at the school who allegedly had engaged in sexually inappropriate behavior with female students.